Effective marketing is absolutely essential to selling your home.

 However, now that you have so many other ways to market your house, should you list your home on the MLS?

-The Pros and Cons of Listing Your Home on the MLS
+The Pros and Cons of the Multiple Listing Service

-The MLS is accessed by agents and there’s no disputing that the MLS is still the first place real estate agents check when they’re helping their clients find homes.
+The MLS is accessed by agents and there's no disputing that the MLS is still the first place real estate agents check when they're helping their clients find homes.
 In other words, most agents don't search on Zillow or other apps.
-They use the MLS.
+Since they have MLS access, they rely on the it as their source of truth.

 In fact, aside from their phones and email, the vast majority of Realtors view their local MLS site as the “most valuable technology” they use for their businesses.
 So, if you want real estate agents to find your home, you want to list it on the MLS.